 *soft vowel sounds* is the latest solo musical project from former Bitesize guitarist/singer/principal songwriter Julia Serano.
 So what, pray tell, does it sound like? quirky indie-pop? high fidelity lo-fi? bedroom music for people who sometimes leave their bedrooms? just listen for yourself. . .

 The first *soft vowel sounds* record is a small recording called Ray versus Macbeth and the Music Box, part one.
 Classic rock aficionados may recognize that the title and cover art reference the 1970 The Kinks’ album that introduced the world to the eventual hit song “Lola.”
 The *soft vowel sound* song “Ray” is a charming contemporary musical parody of “Lola” written from a decidedly different perspective.
-Ray versus. . . also contains three other ditties: “Music Box,” “Open Letter,” and “Macbeth.” to listen, purchase, and/or find out more about the record, click here.
+Ray versus. . . also contains three other ditties: “Music Box,” “Open Letter,” and “Macbeth.”
+You can listen to all these tracks here: